comparing-landscapes/comparing-landscapes.github.io/index.md

 (Please note that participation to the Training School does not depend on your attendance to the the conference, you can attend just one event, or both)

-**The conference will be held in hybrid format, both in person as well as online via Toom.
+**The conference will be held in hybrid format, both in person as well as online via Zoom.
 If you wish to participate as an online guest, we kindly ask you to fill out [this registration form](https://forms.gle/GwLU7mYXemisvi7h7).
 You will receive the link shortly before the start of the conference via email.**

 ## Call for Papers